rsliang/azure-automation/Terraform-ACS-Mesos-DCOS/README.md

-This Terraform template builds Azure Compute resources for Mesos DC/OS Clusters using Azure Container Service.
+This Terraform template builds Azure Compute resources for a Mesos DC/OS Clusters using Azure Container Service.

 *************************
 Step 1: Install Terraform